mattkersley/mattkersley.github.io/_posts/2016-01-05-new-site-woohoo.md

 ## Dafuq?
 It’s what you do!

 It’s something that has been avoided like the plague for several years now.
-Mostly because of shame, lazyness and what I thought was a “lack of time”.
+Mostly because of shame, laziness and what I thought was a “lack of time”.

 Realistically, I think I just didn’t _want_ to do it.